 The first American presidential election I experienced was the 2008 election, about a year after I moved to the US.
 The day after, I happened to have a news reporting class, so the professor sent us out to interview fellow students (instead of writing fake stories while he pretended to read a press release, which we sometimes did during class).
 Like many things that happened in the aughts, the historic election of 2008 was something I lived through and didn’t really grapple with.
 Yet even as a clueless international student frantically googling “what is electoral college” in order to complete a homework assignment, I sensed the pride, optimism, and joy on the street – expressed to me in tears and incoherent quotes that day – and felt a tingly and nervous “everything is possible” energy.

 Then like many millennials, I grew up during the Obama years.
-I watched the Occupy movement, the Tea Party’s rise, the tumultuous passing of the ACA, the failed DREAM Act, and the number of immigrants in detention skyrocketing, all while my cohorts graduated and found themselves in a lingering recession.
+I watched the Occupy movement, the Tea Party’s rise, the tumultuous passing of the ACA, the failed DREAM Act, and the number of deported immigrants skyrocketing, all while my cohorts graduated and found themselves in a lingering recession.
 The years of “what could have been” culminated in 2016, an election that broke me and so many others.
 In the gloomy and weepy weeks following the election, I remember posting something vague on Facebook about wanting to “listen better and learn more about this country with a constructive spirit.”
 And learned I did.

 I learned that the America I thought I knew was just the liberal bubble of waspy, costal New England.
 I realized (rather painfully) that my research (at the time, modeling grand policy ideas like a national soda tax or fruit and vegetable subsidy for Medicaid recipients) was just that – grand ideas that were never going to happen, as we watched the administration destroying the little healthcare safety net and nutrition regulations we had even to begin with.
 I dug into the historic trauma the US was built upon, and I understood that this country has truly only been “great” to the privileged few.
 Most importantly, I learned that democracy is not to be taken for granted, and that it is a fragile thing that needs to be protected and nurtured, despite all its flaws.